lustered/cuteplayer/README.md

 ### MacOs

     - Make sure you have python > 3.7 < 3.9 from python.org
-    otherwise an older version of tkinter will be used
-    - Tk is a pain in the butt
+    - Tk is a pain
-    - Pygame==1.9.6 can be a pain ^
+    - Pygame==1.9.6 is a pain
     - youtube-dl env setup can be a pain
     - ./install

 ### For Ubuntu-based systems[optional]